1953 German Grand Prix

 The 1953 German Grand Prix was a Formula Two motor racing event held on 2 August 1953 at the Nürburgring Nordschleife.
 It was race 7 of 9 in the 1953 World Championship of Drivers, which was run to Formula Two rules in 1952 and 1953, rather than the Formula One regulations normally used.
 This race had the highest number of cars on the grid of any World Drivers' Championship race, with 34 starters.

 This race was won by Nino Farina in a Ferrari, just over 1 minute ahead of Juan Manuel Fangio.
 This was Farina's last victory in Formula One.

 Ferrari driver Alberto Ascari clinched his second consecutive World Drivers' Championship as neither Mike Hawthorn nor Juan Manuel Fangio won the race and now couldn't beat his points total with two races left.

+Four East German drivers partook in this race; these four drivers were the only ever drivers to race under an East German licence.
+This race was the last time any driver competed under an East German licence: Theo Fitzau, Ernst Klodwig and Rudolf Krause would never race in Formula One again, while Edgar Barth would race again under a West German licence.

 During his tour of Europe that saw Japan's 19-year old Crown Prince Akihito visit the Coronation of Queen Elizabeth II, he also attended the German Grand Prix.